In this guide, we will show you how websites should be asking you for cookie consent and what to do in case they’re violating your rights instead.

 Initially, the EU introduced the ePrivacy Directive in the early 2000s to curb the collection of user data without consent, which did not achieve the intended impact.
 Consequently, the EU implemented the General Data Protection Regulation (GDPR) in 2018.

-The GDPR mandates that companies obtain users’ consent prior to deploying cookies and sets forth precise criteria for what constitutes valid consent.
+The GDPR mandates that companies obtain users’ consent before deploying cookies and sets precise criteria for what constitutes valid consent.

-Additionally, the article demystifies cookies and emphasizes the importance of safeguarding personal information.
+Additionally, the article explains what cookies are and underscores the importance of safeguarding personal information.
 It concludes with practical examples illustrating the proper and improper ways for businesses to seek cookie consent.

 Cookies are small textual files that a website or an app sends to your device (laptop, smartphone, tablet), store them there, and use them to collect data.
 Website or app owners, i.e., data controllers, then process the data for their own needs.